lgswa-25t2/milestone/m1/approachs/approach05.md

-# ADR 1: Supporting new map provider
+# Approach 5: Supporting new map provider
 The system should allow developers to integrate a new map provider into the user interface with minimal code changes, low risk of introducing bugs, and without affecting unrelated parts of the system.

 We have two options.